Transportation

 Despite heavy rain, this motorcyclist continues his journey through the town of Senggigi, Lombok, Indonesia.
 (Photo copyright © by Kaj Halberg)

-This man has tied a huge bundle of balloons to his motorcycle, Hanoi, Vietnam.
+This man in Hanoi, Vietnam, is selling balloons, which he has tied to his motorcycle.
 (Photo copyright © by Kaj Halberg)

 Three on a motorcycle: Father and twin infant sons, Phuket, Thailand.
 (Photo copyright © by Kaj Halberg)